 Oil pulling is a powerful detoxifying Ayurvedic technique that has recently become very popular as a CAM remedy for many different health ailments.
 Using this method, surgery or medication could be prevented for a number of chronic illnesses.
 The oil therapy is preventative as well as curative.
 The exciting aspect of this healing method is its simplicity.

 Ayurveda advises oil gargling to purify the entire system; as it holds that each section of the tongue is connected to different organ such as to the kidneys, lungs, liver, heart, small intestines, stomach, colon, and spine, similarly to reflexology and TCM.

-In addition, I found these five studies showing how sesame seed or coconut oil pulling affects a wide range of oral health issues particularly helpful as I considered making it a part of my natural health regimen:
+In addition, I found these five studies showing how sesame seed or coconut oil pulling can help a wide range of oral health issues:

-- As uncovered by researchers from the Department of Pediatric Dentistry in Chennai India, oil pulling can significantly reduced aerobic microorganisms in plaque among children with plaque-induced gingivitis.
-(5)
+- As uncovered by researchers from the Department of Pediatric Dentistry in Chennai India, oil pulling significantly lessens aerobic microorganisms in plaque among children with plaque-induced gingivitis.

 Why?
 Because coconut oil has been shown to:

 - Increase HDL cholesterol and lower LDL cholesterol

 Because it’s highly absorbable, you can experience many of these benefits simply by oil pulling.
 Make sure to use unrefined coconut oil to ensure there are no additives to it.
 Unrefined coconut oil is pure, natural coconut oil that won’t contain any harmful unnatural substances.